sci-fi horror game ...

 Snap Decision: When a crew member gets grabbed, help them immediately and pass the QTE.

-Knock Knock: If Mitchell is still alive, playing as Cooper you will have a choice to let him in or leave him.
+Knock Knock: If Mitchell is still alive, playing as Cooper you'll have a choice to let him in or leave him.
 Let him in.
-He is the real Mitchell.
+He's the real Mitchell.

 • Redirect: Pass the QTE to escape the Eisele mimic.
 Stafford dies if you fail.